mobxjs/mobx/docs/intro/concepts.md

 All _Computed values_ should be **pure**.
 They are not supposed to change _state_.

+For some more background context, read [the fundamental principles behind MobX](https://hackernoon.com/the-fundamental-principles-behind-mobx-7a725f71f3e8).

 ## Try it out!

 You can play with the above yourself on [CodeSandbox](https://codesandbox.io/s/concepts-principles-il8lt?file=/src/index.js:1161-1252).